gildesmarais/website/_drafts/dealing_with_music.md

 [Traktor Pro 3](https://www.native-instruments.com/en/products/traktor/dj-software/traktor-pro-3/) is an industry-proven DJ application.
 I use it with a [Denon MC 6000](https://duckduckgo.com/?q=Denon+MC+6000&iax=images&ia=images).
 Traktor reads my iTunes library.

-When creating a DJ set, I have a list of "A tracks" to play.
-Usually I pick tracks out of that list.
+When creating a DJ set, I have a playlist of _A tracks_ to play which acts like a pool of track.
+Usually I pick tracks out of that pool and go with it.

 Some mixes may need more preparation.
 Then I create a plain old playlist in iTunes first and use that in Traktor.

 ### with MPD and Cantata